-With its Mediterranean climate and sunny days, the Nelson Tasman area is famous as New Zealand’s aromatic wine capital.
-For fans of Riesling, Sauvignon Blanc, Gewurztraminer, Rose and Viognier varieties a visit to one (or more) of the region’s 26 wineries is a must – and perfect for a rainy day.
+With its Mediterranean climate and (mostly) clear sunny days, the Nelson Tasman area is famous as New Zealand’s aromatic wine capital.
+For fans of Riesling, Sauvignon Blanc, Gewurztraminer, Rose and Viognier varieties a visit to one or more of the region’s 28 cellar doors is a must – and perfect for a rainy day.

 Beer is central to the local culture of the Nelson Tasman region; dating back to the first New Zealand settlements in the 1840s.
 Craft breweries of all sizes stretch the length of the region and make a perfect excuse for a half or full-day sampling tour.
 Meet the colourful and eccentric characters who make up the region’s brewers – many outlets welcome visitors for tours, sampling at the bar, enjoying a meal or takeaway sales.
 Whether you prefer an icy pilsner or cask-pulled ale, you’ll find it here in the craft brewing capital of New Zealand.

-No matter what the weather, Happy Valley Adventures is a great place to go for some muddy outdoor fun.
+No matter the weather, Cable Bay Adventure Park is a great place to go for some muddy outdoor fun.
 Choose to hit the tracks on a 4 wheel motorbike adventure, or try a more sedate horse trek.
 Or, try something new and have a ride on the Skywire and soar like a bird for 3km above the sea and river valleys.